stpica/EC702-Fall-TA/README.md

 Discussion 11: Matlab codes to solve an RBC model using VFI.
 We also compute the ergodic distribution and get RCB moments.

+Discussion 12: Matlab codes to solve the Aiyagari model both in PE and in GE.
+The households problem is solved with the endogenous grid method and non-stochastic simulation method.
+We also simulate the model and compute moments.

 Note: All the codes in the computational classes are written in Matlab (RBC model in Dynare).
 The credits for the codes go mostly to Pascual Restrepo and Stephen Terry.